 - Citizen empowerment – Where the CCM advocacy process was running, citizen engagement in local governance decisions was markedly improved.
 Generally, people who had never participated before were attending dialogues and influencing some decisions.
 It was, however, proving difficult to encourage more people to be involved when the CCM process had finished.

 - Inclusion – Although the inclusion of marginalised groups was a feature of CCM, it was difficult to know if everyone outside the community felt able to attend.
 The church can play a role in advocating on behalf of marginalised groups who struggle to be at meetings, but it should include them from the start.

 - Government responsiveness – This increased in many places where CCM advocacy took place, with response times decreasing from over five years to just one year in many cases.
 However, there were still delays and funding problems, which had a negative effect on community engagement and relationships with government.

 - Power dynamics –The CCM advocacy process created positive change in power dynamics, enabling any internalised sense of inferiority to be overturned, as people saw their identity differently and understood their potential to explore new initiatives.

 Check out Tearfund's Policy Matters blog about the research.
+Download a two-page summary of the research here.
 We're looking forward to a forthcoming practice paper will see Tearfund reflecting on what they learned, and how they are taking it forward in their work.